picons/picons/CONTRIBUTING.md

 - UPPERCASE
 - Only the part `296_5_85_C00000` is used, the parts `1_0_1_` and `_0_0_0` must be removed.

+In this example, `1AD_9_3_130000=nationalgeographicwild`
+- The part before the `=` sign is the partial service reference.
+- The second part after the `=` sign is the logo on **this repository**.
+This is not the channel name.

 __snp.index:__

-Contains simplified channel names according an OpenVIX implementation, called SNP, establishing a link between the actual logos in this repository.
+Contains simplified channel names according to OpenVIX implementation, called SNP, establishing a link between the actual logos in this repository.

 SNP names are constructed by the following rules: